 - 40 g sliced almonds

 - Cut the squash into slices, peel it and dice it.
 You will need 1 kilo of squash pulp.
-Put it in a pot and cook it over low heat with lemon juice and 300 ml of water for about 35 minutes, until it softens.
-Stir often to prevent it sticking on the bottom.
+Put it in a pot and cook it over low heat with lemon juice and water for about 35 minutes, until it softens.
+Stir often to prevent it from sticking on the bottom of the pot.
 Depending on the texture of the squash you might need more or less water, more or less cooking time.

-- Reduce the squash in a velvety puree with an immersion blender.
+- Reduce the squash to a velvety puree with an immersion blender.

-- Add 300 g of sugar and the split open vanilla bean and simmer the jam for about 10 minutes to thicken it.
+- Add the sugar and the split open vanilla bean and simmer the jam for about 10 minutes to thicken it.

 How to use butternut squash jam?